mfpdev/liveupdate-and-analytics/README.md

 ### Using Analytics

-  * After using the app for a while you can view the [MobileFirst Analytics Console](http://localhost:9080/analytics/console/dashboard) and build your custom charts like below:
+  * After using the app for a while you go to the [MobileFirst Analytics Console](http://localhost:9080/analytics/console/dashboard) and build your custom charts like below:
   ![Scope Mapping](./images/analytics.png)

 ### Supported Levels
-IBM MobileFirst Platform Foundation 7.1
+IBM MobileFirst Foundation 8.0

 ### License
 Copyright 2016 IBM Corp.